-The goal should be to position a group of rocks—similar in color and texture but of different shape and outline—in a fluent, spacious way so that they are intertwined with each other and to the aquascape.
+The goal should be to position a group of rocks—similar in color and texture but of different shapes and outlines—in a fluent, spacious way so that they are intertwined with each other and to the aquascape.

-The Walstad method was originated by Diana Walstad, an American biologist, and aquarists.
-The whole concept of the Walstad method is making an aquarium as maintenance-free as possible.
+Diana Walstad, an American biologist, and aquarist originated the Walstad method.
+The whole concept of the Walstad method is to make an aquarium as maintenance-free as possible.

 This approach will grow aquatic plants with minimum technology, i.e., no fertilizer and no CO2 injection.

-In the Walstad method, organic no-additives soil is used as the substrates.
-Plants and fish are supposed to take care of each other by establishing a symbiotic relationship between them so that the tank becomes almost self-sustaining.
+In the Walstad method, organic no-additives soil is used as the substrate.
+Plants and fish are supposed to take care of each other by establishing a symbiotic relationship between them so that the tank becomes a self-sustaining fish tank.

 This encourages a “no-filter” method but can still clear the mess (fish feces or other materials).

-It differs from Nature or biotope style since the placement of plants and hardscape are quite random than following specific rules.
+It differs from the Nature or Biotope style since the placement of plants and hardscape are quite random rather than following specific rules.